On this page:

 How do I appeal and what should my scholarship written statement include?

-To appeal, students must submit a Scholarship Satisfactory Academic Progress (SAP) Appeal Form along with two written statements to the Office of Financial Aid.
-The written statements should include:
+To appeal, students must submit a Scholarship Satisfactory Academic Progress (SAP) Appeal Form.
+The appeal will ask for two written statements and to upload documentation that supports the written statements.

 - Documentation that supports the written statement(s).
 A statement of support such as a letter from an academic advisor must be signed by the person providing the support and must be printed on company letterhead.